-The Fairmont Orchid's Spa Without Walls is true to its name nestled amid verdant waterfall, bordering the oceanfront shoreline and providing a healing retreat in a natural therapeutic environment with ancient healing arts infused into every treatment.
+The Fairmont Orchid's Spa Without Walls is true to its name nestled amid verdant waterfall, bordering the oceanfront shoreline and providing a healing retreat in a naturally therapeutic environment with ancient healing arts infused into every treatment.

 Spa Without Walls has been voted "Tops for Treatments" by readers of Condé Nast Traveler magazine and most recently among Travel+Leisure Magazine's "Top 10 Best Hotel Spas in Hawaii."
 The spa offers:

 - Separate locker/steam/sauna rooms for ladies and gentlemen